 As with all builds there were errors made and they had to be corrected.

 The client being my sister and her partner made for a sometime easier, sometimes harder relationship between client/builder than normal.
 Also the brief was different; usually you have a more trade off between budget and desire, here we had more of a trade off between environmental impact and pretty well nothing.
 At times I can make decisions for my sister and, because I know her, get it right at other times it is amazing how wrong I could get it!
-I am builder everyday it is the first and probably only time she is going to have make these decisions.
-My experience and her and her partner’s taste combined with an eye on the budget and two eyes on the eco side of the build made for complicated equations!
+I am a builder everyday it is the first and probably only time she is going to have to make these decisions.
+My experience, her and her partner’s taste combined with an eye on the budget and two eyes on the eco side of the build made for complicated equations!

 TAKING ECO-REFURBISHMENT FURTHER